Merck/CEEDesigns.jl/docs/src/tutorials/SimpleStatic.md

 ````

 Now we are ready to find the subsets of experiments giving an optimal tradeoff between information
 value and combined cost.
-CEED exports a function `efficient_designs`
+CEEDesigns exports a function `efficient_designs`
 which formulates the problem of finding optimal arrangements as a Markov Decision Process and solves
 optimal arrangements for each subset on the Pareto frontier.